Computing sparse Fourier sum of squares on finite abelian groups in quasi-linear time: The problem of computing sparse FSOS and its convex relaxation

 By the relation $h^2 = f = \sum_{i=1}^r |g_i|^2$ and Cauchy-Schwartz inequality, we obtain

 This implies that $\widetilde{Q}(\chi_0,\chi_0) \le Q_0(\chi_0,\chi_0)$ and completes the proof of the claim. \end{proof}

-An important consequence of Lemma~\ref{lem:square root} is that \eqref{1NormMin} can be solved in $O\left(|G|\log(|G|)\right)$ time via the fast Fourier transform (FFT) and the inverse fast Fourier transform (iFFT).
-As an illustrative example, we consider the function $f(x)= 1-\cos(\frac{2\pi x }{6})$ discussed in Example~\ref{example:Z6}.
+An important consequence of Theorem~\ref{lem:square root} is that the optimization problem \eqref{1NormMin} can be solved in $O\left(|G|\log(|G|)\right)$ time via the fast Fourier transform (FFT) and the inverse fast Fourier transform (iFFT).
+As an illustrative example, for xqfunction $f(x)= 1-\cos(\frac{2\pi x }{6})$ discussed in Example~\ref{example:Z6}.
 By the Fourier transform, we have

 According to Lemma~\ref{lem:square root}, the rank one matrix $Q_0 = u^\ast u$ is a solution to \eqref{1NormMin}, where

 However, it is obvious that the matrix $Q_0$ is not sparse and actually this is also the case in general.